collective/demo.plone.de/README.txt

 demo.plone.de
 ====================

-This is the buildout and package used for demo.plone.de
+This is a legacy project used to deploy 52.demo.plone.org

-Is uses the starzel-buildout (https://github.com/starzel/buildout)
+The new setup for https://demo.plone.org and https://classic.demo.plone.org is https://github.com/plone/demo.plone.org

 Reset
 =====